Drive on Podcast Social Media Links

 But in your practice, you treat veterans who.
 Dealing with a lot of this type of stuff.
 Sometimes they are toxic from things that they’re exposed to in their service.
 So what are some of the things that you do in your practice to, to help people who are looking for these alternative ways of healing themselves?

 Speaker 2: Yeah.
 And so I think you’ve said a lot there, so I’ll break it down.
 So the first thing is oftentimes people.
 They find me out of desperation.
 I’m not their first choice.
 Because they, a lot of times they don’t even know doctors like me exist So that’s one perspective.
 I did mention I’m also the child of two Marines.

 My dad was a drill instructor.
 My parents met in the Marine Corps.
 I live in Virginia Beach.
 Norfolk is right next door.
 My mother works for the VA now.
 So you know, they were in Camp LA June, the whole thing.
 And so I have a lot of direct experience.
 I treat veterans from all different, service branches, not just the Navy, but also the Marine Corps and Air Force and Coast Guard, and I’ve treated the gamut.

 Also treated many veterans that have been exposed to all kinds of things, right?
 And.
 In an allopathic model, right?
-Meaning a standard medical model, which the VA is gonna be privy to, right?
+Meaning a standard Holistic Medicine Treatment model, which the VA is gonna be privy to, right?
 Number one, let’s look at the military mindset, right?
 It’s let’s go ahead and get this patched up so you can get back out in the field, right?